BadgerV/Link-safe/sdk/README.md

 The `getVault` method takes a URL (link to the vault) and retrieves the associated wallet information, including the vault link, secret key pair, Algorand address and wallet balances.

-### Example: Create and Fund a Linkvault with Algorand
+### Example: Create and Fund a linksafe with Algorand

 ```javascript
 import { createVault, getVault } from "safe-vault";